bhavanki/havanki.com/resume.md

 ### 2021 Jun - present
 {: class="expdates"}

-* Principal Software Engineer · [Segment, Inc.][segment], San Francisco CA {: class="expposition"}
+* Principal Software Engineer · [Twilio, Inc.][twilio] ([Segment][segment]), San Francisco CA

-Member of Cloud team expanding infrastructure globally for data residency requirements.
+{: class="expposition"}

+Currently leading and advising efforts on infrastructure developer platform team · developed and expanded internal Kubernetes deployment and interaction tooling used by Segment engineering teams · created tools for managing local Kubernetes clusters and remote development servers to ease implementation and testing work for engineering

+Worked as member of team that expanded infrastructure into the EU to satisfy data residency requirements · briefly led team responsible for ingesting event data through a distributed, container-based pipeline architecture.

+Coordinator for organization mentorship program · member of business unit culture committee

 ### 2013 Sep - 2021 Jun
 {: class="expdates"}